 - Statistics

-In seventh grade, students cover the second half of the seventh-grade and all the eighth-grade standards.
-They use the enVision 7 advanced textbook (which students have access to online as well as the hard copy).
+In seventh grade, students cover the second half of the seventh-grade and all of the eighth-grade standards.
+They use the enVision 7 advanced textbook as well as Simple Solutions books for cyclical review and practice.
 Although the material moves quickly, I incorporate activities throughout the units like task cards, FACEing math, pennants, hands-on exercises and digital practice.

 Topics include the following: